Tomatoes: Sowing, Planting, Care, and Harvest

 The technique for sowing tomatoes:

-- Create very shallow furrows
+• Create very shallow furrows.

-- Place tomato seeds every 2 cm
+• Place the tomato seeds every 2 cm.

-- Cover with a thin layer of compost
+• Cover with a thin layer of compost.

 Transplanting into pots: